RayhanaAkterDev/javascript-complete-guide/01-fundamentals/03-embedding-js/README.md

 ## 7. Next Topic

-**[→ 04 - Statements & Expressions](../04-statements-expressions/README.md)** — Understand JavaScript syntax building blocks and how they work.
+**[→ 04 - Statements & Expressions](../04-statements-expressions/README.md)** — Learn how statements and expressions form the structure of JavaScript code.

 ---